 You can write a letter and send it yourself.
 I know, I know it is not sustainable and not scalable.

 There are many mailing houses, where you can send the list of customers, marketing material, and they send it on your behalf.
-Here are only a few of them:
+To name a few:

 A quick test.